Klemens von Metternich: As a coalition partner

 Austria's allies saw the declaration as an admission that Austria's diplomatic ambitions had failed, but Metternich viewed it as one move in a much longer campaign.
 For the rest of the war he strove to hold the Coalition together and, as such, to curb Russian momentum in Europe.
 To this end he won an early victory as an Austrian general, the Prince of Schwarzenberg, was confirmed supreme commander of the Coalition forces rather than Tsar Alexander I. He also succeeded in getting the three allied monarchs (Alexander, Francis and Prussia's Frederick William III) to follow him and their armies on campaign.
-With the Treaties of Teplitz, Metternich allowed Austria to remain uncommitted over the future of France, Italy, and Poland.
+With the Treaty of Töplitz, Metternich allowed Austria to remain uncommitted over the future of France, Italy, and Poland.
 He was still confined, however, by the British, who were subsidizing Prussia and Russia (in September Metternich requested subsidies for Austria as well).
 Meanwhile, the Coalition forces took the offensive.
 On 18 October 1813 Metternich witnessed the successful Battle of Leipzig and, two days later, he was rewarded for his "wise direction" with the rank of prince (Fürst).
 Metternich was delighted when Frankfurt was retaken in early November and, in particular, by the deference the Tsar showed Francis at a ceremony organised there by Metternich.
 Diplomatically, with the war drawing to a close, he remained determined to prevent the creation of a strong, unified German state, even offering Napoleon generous terms in order to retain him as a counterweight.
-On 2 December 1813 Napoleon agreed to talk, though these talks were delayed by the need for the participation of a more senior British diplomat, (Viscount Castlereagh).
+On 2 December 1813 Napoleon agreed to talk, though these talks were delayed by the need for the participation of a more senior British diplomat, Viscount Castlereagh.

 Before talks could begin, Coalition armies crossed the Rhine on 22 December.
 Metternich retired from Frankfurt to Breisgau to celebrate Christmas with his wife's family before travelling to the new Coalition headquarters at Basel in January 1814.
-Quarrels with Tsar Alexander, particularly over the fate of France intensified in January, prompting Alexander to storm out.
+There were quarrels with Tsar Alexander, particularly over the fate of France.
+This rivalry intensified in January, prompting Alexander to storm out.
 He therefore missed the arrival of Castlereagh in mid-January.
 Metternich and Castlereagh formed a good working relationship and then met with Alexander at Langres.
 The Tsar remained unaccommodating however, demanding a push into the centre of France; but he was too preoccupied to object to Metternich's other ideas, like a final peace conference in Vienna.
-Metternich did not attend talks with the French at Chatillon, as he wanted to stay with Alexander.
-The talks stalled, and, after a brief advance, Coalition forces had to retreat after the Montmirail and Montereau.
+Metternich did not attend talks with the French at Châtillon, as he wanted to stay with Alexander.
+The talks stalled, and, after a brief advance, Coalition forces had to retreat after the Battle of Montmirail and Battle of Montereau.
 This relieved Metternich's fears that an overconfident Alexander might act unilaterally.